TheInfamousWayne/cluster-jobs/README.md

 In cluster-jobs folder, you have three files.

 * **run.sh**
-contains the python commands → (unbuffer) python file_name.py The unbuffer part is optional
+contains the python commands to run → (unbuffer) python file_name.py The unbuffer part is optional
 * **template.sh**
 contains the new and updated/modified environment variables.